townie/fredrikaverpil.github.io/_posts/2016-07-25-installing-qt-py-advanced-methods.md

 tags: [python, maya, nuke, pyside, pyqt]
 ---

 Qt.py can be installed in many ways, depending on your needs.
-This post aims to outline some different approaches.
+This post aims to outline some different approaches:

+* Install using pip
+* Install into an application's custom Python build
+* Vendoring
+* `sys.path` and `site.addsitedir`

 <!--more-->

-#### Install with pip
+#### Install using pip

 The probably most common way to install Qt.py (and as mentioned in the project's [README](https://github.com/mottosso/Qt.py#install)) is to install via [pip](http://pip.readthedocs.io):